By HopeQure |

 c.Pharmacological Approaches: Pharmacological approaches are also used but are recommended in addition to other therapeutic treatment approaches.

 Each individual diagnosed with autism presents a different pattern of symptoms.
 Hence, it is imperative for professionals involved to develop management strategies based on individual strengths and weaknesses of the child or for an adult with autism.
+Know more about autism and get online counselling at HopeQure.
 Effective use of these strategies can provide an impetus to manifestation of their abilities.

 1.American Psychiatric Associtation.
 (2013).Neurodevelopmental Disorders.
 In Diagnostic and statistical manual of mental disorder (5th ed.).
 Washington, DC: Author.